Fr0sT-Brutal/awesome-pascal/README.md

 * [KOL](https://sourceforge.net/projects/kolmck). `[Delphi]` `[FPC]` ([KOL-CE](https://sourceforge.net/p/kol-ce) port to FPC) KEY OBJECTS LIBRARY for Delphi (and FPC) - to make applications small and power.
 This library is freeware and open source.
 MCK is a kit of mirror classes for the VISUAL project development in Delphi environment using KOL library.

+* [cwRuntime](https://chapmanworld.com/cwRuntime/). `[Delphi]` `[FPC]` Compiler agnostic and cross platform collection of utility libraries for Delphi and FreePascal.
+It is heavily interface based, offering ARC based memory management features and flexible implementation abstraction, with the goal of forming a source bridge for developers familiar with the two supported compilers.
+Unit testing, collections/containers, multiplatform interface for loading dynamic libraries, Unicode utils, interfaces for working with streams and buffers, logging, threading, high-precision timers, sockets.

 ## Multimedia ##